Penalized Principal Component Analysis Using Smoothing: Methods

 \subsection{Extraction of further eigenvectors via SVD}

 Solving the unsmoothed penalized eigenvalue problem of eq.~\eqref{eq:pep}, or the smoothed version of eq.~\eqref{eq:smoothed_pep}, yields the leading eigenvector.
-Naturally, we are interested in further eigenvectors, in particular in Section~\ref{sec:results} we will present population stratification plots of the first two leading eigenvectors.
+Naturally, we are interested in further eigenvectors, in particular in Section~\ref{sec:results} we will present population stratification plots of the first two leading eigenvectors, and compute a polygenic risk score using the first $10$ leading eigenvectors.

-We use a standard technique to extract the second (and further) eigenvectors from a matrix $X \in \R^{m \times n}$, called the Eckart–Young theorem \citep{EckartYoung1936}.
-The idea is based on the SVD representation $X = U \Sigma V$, where $M$ is an $m \times m$ unitary matrix, $\Sigma$ is an $m \times n$ diagonal matrix, and $V \in \R^{n \times n}$ is a unitary matrix.
-The representation can be rewritten as $X = \sum_i \sigma_i v_i \otimes w_i$, where $\otimes$ denotes the outer product between two vectors and $\sigma_i$ is the $i$th entry on the diagonal of $\Sigma$.
+Deflation is a standard technique to extract higher order eigenvectors from a matrix $X \in \R^{m \times n}$, see \cite{Mackey2009, Trendafilov2021}.
+The idea is based on the Eckart-Young theorem \citep{EckartYoung1936} for the SVD representation $X = U \Sigma V$, where $U$ is an $m \times m$ unitary matrix, $\Sigma$ is an $m \times n$ matrix with off-diagonal elements (that is, $\Sigma_{ij}$ for $i \neq j$) being zero, and $V \in \R^{n \times n}$ is a unitary matrix.
+The representation can be rewritten as $X = \sum_i \sigma_i u_i \otimes v_i$, where $\otimes$ denotes the outer product between two vectors and $\sigma_i$ is the $i$th entry on the diagonal of $\Sigma$.
 Using this representation allows one to \textit{subtract} the leading eigenvector from $X$ once it is known.

 We therefore first solve the unsmoothed penalized eigenvalue problem of eq.~\eqref{eq:pep}, or the smoothed version of eq.~\eqref{eq:smoothed_pep}, and obtain the leading eigenvector of a matrix $X$, denoted as $v_1$.
 We compute the corresponding eigenvalue using the Rayleigh coefficient as $\alpha_1 = v_1^\top X v_1$.
 We then compute $X_1 = X - \alpha_1 v_1 \otimes v_1$, the matrix with leading eigencomponent subtracted.
 As seen from the Eckart–Young theorem, the representation $X - \alpha_1 v_1 \otimes v_1 = \sum_{i>1} \alpha_i v_i \otimes v_i$ still holds true, now with the second eigencomponent being the leading one.
-Solving the (unsmoothed or smoothed) penalized eigenvalue problem to $X - \alpha_1 v_1 \otimes v_1$ thus yields the second penalized eigenvector.
+Applying the (unsmoothed or smoothed) penalized eigenvalue problem to $X - \alpha_1 v_1 \otimes v_1$ thus yields the second penalized eigenvector.